-3.2 Data Notes
+3.4 Data Notes

-States and entities have the option to provide additional information to OSEP related to the data quality issues or changes.
+States/entities have the option to provide additional information to OSEP related to the data quality issues or changes.
 This information has been compiled and accompanies the data files for data users.
-Please review the Maintenance of Effort Reduction and Coordinated Early Intervening Services Data Notes document when using the public file.
+Please review the MOE Reduction and CEIS Data Notes document when using the public file.